-During the year the Tilia Homes Limited Board has been restructured with both of the current directors being appointed during the period, and the new management team have put in place plans to operationally strengthen the business.
-The primary focus has been in the construction and commercial operations, with a significant change in personnel, who aspire to improve the quality and efficiency of our build process, whilst building stronger relationships with our materials and sub-contractor suppliers.
+During the year the board has further developed and continues to implement plans to operationally strengthen the business.
+The primary focus has been in the construction and commercial operations of the business, with a significant change in personnel, who aspire to improve the quality and efficiency of our build process, whilst building stronger relationships with our materials and sub-contractor suppliers.
 Not only will this drive timely delivery of a better quality product but will also ensure we are managing costs tightly and delivering targeted margins.
+This is a continuation of the multi-year transformation initiated in the prior year.